 Returned Datatype

-For the return datatype, you can get information on users, such as how many, a list of them, and which assets they can access.
+For the return datatype, through the sub-datatype (see second table below), you can request information on users, such as how many, a list of them, and which assets they can access.
 You can also get a list of roles and what they entail.
-These parameters are accessible through a sub-parameter, which is listed below with a link to that table:
+Since this is a new group, the results of most of the parameters will be blank or null.
+Mostly, you'll want to specify the group parameter, with the sub-parameter, id.

 Table: AddGroupMutation